List of Android app stores

-The functionality of mobile devices running the Android operating system, the most used mobile operating system globally, can be extended using "apps" – specialized software designed to offer users the means to use their devices for certain additional purposes.
+The functionality of mobile devices running the Android operating system, the most used mobile operating system globally, can be extended using "apps" – specialized software designed to offer users the means to use their devices for specific additional purposes.
 Such apps are compiled in the Android-native APK file format which allows easy redistribution of apps to end-users.

 Most apps are distributed through Google's Play Store but many alternative software repositories, or app stores, exist.
-Alternative app stores use the "Unknown Sources" option of Android devices to install APK files directly via the Android Package Manager.
+Alternative app stores use Android devices' "Unknown Sources" option to install APK files directly via the Android Package Manager.

 Google Play Store

-The Google Play Store (originally the Android Market), operated and developed by Google, serves as the official app store for the Android, allowing users to download apps developed with the Android software development kit (SDK) and published through Google.
+The Google Play Store (originally the Android Market), operated and developed by Google, serves as the official app store for Android, allowing users to download apps developed with the Android software development kit (SDK) and published through Google.
 The store offers both free and paid apps.
-Apps exploiting hardware capabilities of a device can be targeted to users of devices with specific hardware components, such as a motion sensor (for motion-dependent games) or a front-facing camera (for online video calling).
+Apps exploiting the hardware capabilities of a device can be targeted to users of devices with specific hardware components, such as a motion sensor (for motion-dependent games) or a front-facing camera (for online video calling).
 The Google Play store had over 50 billion app downloads in 2013 and has reached over 2.96 million apps published in 2020.